bylit/prom-helm-charts/charts/prometheus-mysql-exporter/README.md

 ### Multiple-target probes

 mysql_exporter now support multi-target probes using the `/probe` route.
 To enable this feature, set `serviecMonitor.multipleTarget.enabled` to `true` and define your targets in `serviceMonitor.multipleTarget.targets`.
-Credentials for each target should be referenced in the associate config file.
-Target name should match the entry in the config file.
+Credentials for each target should be referenced either in targets section or in the associate config file.
 As an example, for a config file with two targets:

 ```yaml